tobiasraabe/cookiecutter-research-template/docs/how-to-debug-the-project.rst

 To place ``bld`` and ``src`` on ``PYTHONPATH`` we turn the project into a python package.
 This can be accomplished by placing a file called ``setup.py`` in the root directory of the project.
 This file is the entry point for every other Python package you have ever installed with ``pip``.
-The file for our project contains only necessary information as we will never upload our research project on PyPi.
+For our project, this file contains only necessary information as we will never upload our research project on PyPi.
 Here is what the file looks like: